-In order to negate the risk as much as possible, we have put together some useful information that covers the rules of risk management.
-Whether you are a beginner just getting to grips with trading, or an existing trader that has experienced many losses, this information can help you to grow and become a better trader.
+To negate the risk as much as possible, we have put together some useful information that covers the rules of risk management.
+Whether you are a beginner just getting to grips with trading or an existing trader that has experienced many losses, this information can help you to grow and become a better trader.

 In this guide, you will learn:

 - How risk management can help you trade

 - About Mitigating your potential losses

 What is Risk Management

 When predicting the outcome of the price of an asset, there is an equal chance of winning or losing.
 You are betting on a result that you can't control.
 Yes, you can research historical data, trends and use trading tools to help you identify patterns and predict the future of prices but how do you minimise the risk if it does all go wrong?